Thursday 23.2

 emily (at) tenstakonsthall.se

-Ulrika Flink, producer + press
+Ulrika Flink, assistant curator + press

 ulrika (at) tenstakonsthall.se